 Because of this deficit, educational systems are placing greater importance on STEM degrees as a means of securing a new workforce of qualified science and mathematics teachers who will bolster student achievement levels and increase the global STEM ranking of the United States.

 The State of STEM

 Presently, throughout the nation’s educational landscape, student achievement levels are less than stellar.
-Scores from the 2011 National Assessment of Educational Progress (NAEP) found that less than one-third of tested eighth graders demonstrated proficiency in science while just over one-third passed the math portion of the assessment.
-By grade 12 only one-fifth of students tested as proficient or better.
-Similarly, the nation’s post-secondary STEM success is underwhelming.
-A report published by the National Academics found that only 15 percent of U.S. college students are enrolled in engineering or science programs.
+Scores from the National Assessment of Educational Progress found that 34 percent of tested eighth-graders demonstrated proficiency in science while 33 percent passed the math portion of the assessment.
+By grade 12, no more than 25 percent of students tested as proficient or better (22 percent in science and 25 percent in math).

 The nation’s STEM deficiency is causing cumulative effects on the future of the U.S. economy.
-Also, the global standing of the U.S. as an innovator and leader of technology has diminished, and community and business leaders are noticing.
+Also, the global standing of the United States as an innovator and leader of technology has diminished, and community and business leaders are noticing.
 Leaders of industry and community are among those pushing for higher academic standards for students as well as more strict requirements for the nation’s STEM teachers.
-Accordingly, the current administration is funding efforts that empower teachers to lead in STEM education.
-Assistance is available for professional development opportunities, such as continued education, networks for peer-to-peer communication and best practices, mentoring programs and more.

 A STEM degree can give current teachers advanced knowledge, skills and credentials they need to be effective in the classroom and academic landscape.

 Aurora University Online offers current teachers an educational track for earning a degree focused on STEM education.